OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ## Installing Outlook add-ins that use on send

-The on send feature in Outlook on the web requires that add-ins are configured for the send event types.
+The on send feature in Outlook requires that add-ins are configured for the send event types.
 Select the platform you'd like to configure.

 ### [Web browser](#tab/browser)